medium · GMAT Verbal

 2. The Reformation was primarily a top-down movement directed by the Holy Roman Emperor to centralize his authority.

-3. Modern revisionist historians have proven that theological innovations played no role in the success of the Reformation.
+3. Modern revisionist historians have proven that theological innovations played no meaningful role whatsoever in the success of the Reformation.

-4. The success of the Reformation can only be understood by examining the interplay of religious ideas and political power.
+4. The success of the Reformation is best understood by examining the interplay of religious ideas, political power, and local social aims.

 5. The theological breakthroughs of Martin Luther were the most significant factor in the movement's spread across Europe.